inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2784)[```none
 There is a glint o disrepair
 that biases survivorhood,
-Tae scrutinise the wear an tear though they are hint tae what's withstood.
+tae scrutinise the wear an tear though this is hint tae what's withstood.
 Too often are the untouched praised, when what's at work is demonised, those in the dirt are rarely raised fae cleaning by the galvanised.
-I behold pristine wi disgust - we share if we can ionise, while we can give things free o rust, when base components oxidise.
+Behold the pristine wi disgust, we share if we can ionise, while we can give things free o rust, when base components oxidise.